Temhr/nixlab/README.md

 - **Flakes**: entrypoint; version-pins pkg dependencies in a lock file
 - **Home Manager**: declarative configuration for user environment (packages and dotfiles)
 - **Overlays**: extends and applies changes to package sets
+- **Modules**: shared configuration files compartmentalized by role or function
   - **Togglables**: allows for a combinatorial amount of simple configuration options

 Asperational
 - Declaraitive virtualization systems